Why buy a second home? | Primary vs. second home mortgage | How to qualify for a second home mortgage | Financing | FAQs

 - Hire a local real estate agent to help you find good deals, negotiate the home price, connect with contractors, and more.

 - Don't settle for the first mortgage lender you find.
 Shop around and see what rates other lenders are willing to offer.

 - Take into account the additional expenses that come with owning a home, such as maintenance, insurance, and utilities.

-- Explore the tax benefits.
-Even though you cannot deduct the rental income from your tax liability, you can deduct expenses such as cleaning, construction, and maintenance.
+- Explore the tax benefits of a second home.
+Even though you can't deduct the rental income from your tax liability, you can deduct expenses such as cleaning, construction, and maintenance.

 FAQs about a minimum down payment for second home

 No, most buyers don't need to put 20% down on a second home.
 But keep in mind that down payment requirements vary based on lender and credit profile.

 Getting a loan for a second home may be harder than getting a loan for a first home.
 Lenders set higher standards for second-time buyers.
 That said, the prepared homeowner will find the loan process smoother and simpler.